 There are some options for keeping the water fresh and clean.

-is no choice involved whether to clean it, or not to clean it.
+But there is no choice involved whether to clean it or not to clean it.

 Like bird feeders, once a person decides to take up the activity, keeping things clean is a must!

-and dirt blown in from around the yard.
+and dirt blew in from around the yard.

 As well bird baths left standing too long with stagnant water could be a breeding ground for mosquitoes carrying West Nile disease and other sickness.